tofu-tf/tofu/docs/logging.md

 ---

 ## Installation
-`"ru.tinkoff" %% "tofu" % Versions.tofu`
+`"ru.tinkoff" %% "tofu" % tofu-version`
 or as a standalone dependency:
-`"ru.tinkoff" %% "tofu-logging" % Versions.tofu`
+`"ru.tinkoff" %% "tofu-logging" % tofu-version`

 ## Preface